williammunozr/gcp-certifications-notes/gcp-ce/organizations_and_iam.md

 ## Service Accounts

+- Service accounts are identities that are not associated with a specific user but can be assigned to a resource like a VM.
 - A `service account` is a special kind of account used by an application or compute workload.
 - A service account is identified by its email address, which is unique to the account.
 - Service accounts do `not` have passwords, and cannot log in via browsers or cookies.
 - You can let other users or service accounts impersonate a service account.
 - Service accounts do `not` belong to your Google Workspace domain, unlike users accounts.
 - Users can create up to 100 service accounts per project.
+- Resources that are assigned to a service account can perform operations that the service account has permission to perform.

 ### Service Account Use Case